-- 6.1.3 The standard of on-going routine administration during the transition period must not deteriorate.
-The ceding administrator should continue to complete regular administration tasks and previously agreed in train projects, including updating member records for all work received up to an agreed cut-off date shortly before an agreed final transfer date.
+- 6.1.3 The standard of on-going routine administration during the transition period mustn't deteriorate.
+The ceding administrator should continue to complete regular tasks and any previously agreed in train projects, including updating member records for all work received up to an agreed cut-off date shortly before an agreed final transfer date.
 This should be reflected in the transition plan agreed by both the newly appointed and ceding administrator. - 6.1.4 The ceding administrator should make sure the newly appointed administrator has been made aware of any assessment reports provided to the trustees to show the condition of member data.
-This includes: